mahavedalla/mahavedalla/docs/en/questions/dhamma/sort/whether-some-things-exist-and-do-not-exist.md

 ---
-Question: Did the Buddha acknowledge that some things exist and some do not?
+Question: Whether some things exist and some do not?
 Category: Diṭṭhi
 Sutta References: SN 22.94
 Tags: Buddha